God is in the detail

 The best-documented of the limewood sculptors was Veit Stoss of Nuremberg (circa 1450-1533).
 Stoss had as wandering and successful a career as any of his Italian contemporaries.
 In 1477 he moved to Kraków in Poland, where he ran a big workshop and made the largest of all limewood altars for the church of St Mary, which with its crowning tracery of crockets and finials, multiple scenes, innumerable reliefs and statues, stands some 14 metres high.
 He died, well into his eighties, leaving a fortune of 8,000 florins — a great deal for an artist (much more, for example, than the life savings of Leonardo da Vinci).

-Some of these sculptures are intensely real in a way that seems to anticipate the work of contemporary artists
+Some of these sculptures are intensely real in a way that seems to anticipate such contemporary artists as Ron Mueck, Maurizio Cattelan and Jeff Koons

 Tilman Riemenschneider (circa 1460–1531) was also a highly successful entrepreneur, running a very large workshop in Würzburg that turned out around 140 altarpieces.
 He rose to become mayor of the city, and had the misfortune of being on the town council at the time of the Peasants’ War in 1525.
 The councillors, Riemenschneider among them, backed the wrong side, and were subsequently imprisoned and tortured.